jonromero/jonio_website/content/projects/until-it-is-done.md

 - Win $10k in poker
 - Do 10 chest pull ups
 - Attend a Wim Hoff in the wilderness

+## Abandoned (for now?)
+- Compete in a bodybuilding competition.
+(The preparation is brutal.
+I'll just focus on fitness for now)

 My whole life is made of dreams.